What is the average salary in Milton, MA?

 MILTON PUBLIC SCHOOLS

 MILTON PUBLIC SCHOOLS is a public school district.
-It provides education to students in the area.
-The district offers good salaries to its staff.
+It provides education from kindergarten to high school.
+The district focuses on academic achievement and community involvement.

 -